United Kingdom and the Russo-Ukrainian war: Zelenskyy visits to the United Kingdom

 On 8 February 2023, Zelenskyy visited the United Kingdom.
 During his trip, Zelenskyy met Sunak.
 He also addressed Members of Parliament from Westminster Hall in the Houses of Parliament and had an audience with King Charles III.
 It was Zelenskyy's second trip outside Ukraine since the beginning of the Russian invasion of Ukraine, after his December 2022 visit to the United States.

 On 15 May 2023, Zelenskyy arrived at Chequers in the United Kingdom and met with Sunak.
 The first world leader Sunak hosted at Chequers, the two embraced in the garden before holding two-hour-long talks inside.
 The two discussed fighter jet shipments, while Sunak promised more unmanned aerial drones and air defense missiles, including Storm Shadow cruise missiles.

+Aid to Ukraine

+As of December 2025, the UK Government had committed £21.8 billion of support for Ukraine, £13 billion in military support, up to £5.3 billion in non-military support, and £3.5 billion of UK Export Finance.
+In addition it has stated it will sustain £3 billion a year in military aid until 2031, and 229,900 Ukrainian refugees have been supported in the UK.
+The UK has also made a loan of £2.26 billion to Ukraine as its share of the G7 Extraordinary Revenue Acceleration $50 billion loan.
+Some UK MOD military equipment has been gifted to Ukraine, which may need to be replenished at additional cost; £2 billion to replenish ammunition stocks and improve the munitions infrastructure was announced in March 2023.